oasis-tcs/mqtt/mqtt-sn-2.0/prose/edit/src/control-packet-format-03-packet-fields.md

 ### 2.3.2 Radius

 The Radius field is 1-byte long and indicates the value of the transmission radius.
-The value 0x00 means “send to all nodes in the network”.
+The value 0x00 means "send to all nodes in the network".

 <!-- transformation-note: left upstream numbering of headings for verification -->
 ### 2.3.3 Reason Code